Vancouver Internet

 Older building

-Confirm whether you can order your own service or must share the landlord’s connection.
-If you share, read our guide to sharing internet in apartments.
+Confirm whether you can order your own account or must share the landlord’s connection.
+If you share, check router placement, guest network settings, and who pays when the service goes down.
+Read our guide to sharing internet in apartments.

 Vancouver Internet Providers Reviewed